mhendrey/triton-translation-tutorial/Tutorial_3.md

 more than the model endpoint (same as the directory name for the model of interest).
 We also specify a list of the outputs that we want with `requested_output_names`.
-Notice, that the fasttext-language-identification model returns two outputs, `SRC_LANG` and `SRC_SCRIPT` [see it's dynamic.pbtxt file], but we only care about the first.
+Notice, that the fasttext-language-identification model returns two outputs, `SRC_LANG` and `SRC_SCRIPT` [see it's config.pbtxt file], but we only care about the first.
 Of course, we also need to provide the necessary `inputs` which must be Triton `Tensor` objects.
 Here we provide the `chunk_tt` which is yielded by the `chunk_document()`.
 Be sure that you get the correct shape which for this example is [1, 1].
 Remembering that that first dimension specifies the batch size.

-The second line waits for the request to be executed and the result returned in a `pb_utils.InferenceResponse` object.
-Because the FastText is so fast, we do this synchronously meaning that we wait for the response to come back before we continue.
+The second line waits for the request to be executed and the result returned is a `pb_utils.InferenceResponse` object.
+Because the FastText is so fast and because we need this information before we can call the SeamlessM4Tv2Large, we do this synchronously meaning that we wait for the response to come back before we continue.

 To get the output of the FastText request, we use `pb_utils.get_output_tensor_by_name()` which takes as input the `InferenceResponse` and the name of the output we want.